NishiyaKN/study/obsidian/notes/ARQ/Cap 1.md

 	- 12V
 ---
 ### Motherboard
 - **Connections**
-	- Chiptset - control how system hardware interacts with the CPU, limits how much RAM  can be added
+	- Chipset - control how system hardware interacts with the CPU, limits how much RAM  can be added
 	- BIOS - boot the system and manage the flow of data to every component
 	- UEFI - newer BIOS, specifies a different firmware
 	- IDE - old disk drives, 40 pin connector